-- Runs on Windows XP Pro or Windows 7 Professional 32bit. - Creates a simple to configure conduit from Simian Remote clients to your Simian 2.2 Pro host. - Up to 10 concurrent Simian Remote Client connections to your Simian 2.2 Pro host.
+- Runs on Windows XP Pro or Windows 7 Professional 32bit. - Creates a simple to configure conduit from Simian Remote clients to your Simian 2.2 or 2.3 Prohost - Up to 10 concurrent Simian Remote Client connections to your Simian 2.2 or 2.3 Pro host.